ibadetazemi/-Tableau-Project/README.md

 Airbnb Statistics • Over 4 million listings worldwide • 150 million users in 191 countries • Worldwide value is $32 billion • Global growth rate since 2009 - 153% • Estimated revenue by 2020 - $8.5 billion

-Data Cleaning
+Data Cleaning:

-The data was not to bad, so we used external tools to make it ready for the Visualization.
-Data cleaning has been done using Jupyter Notebook and Tableau which has been used for doing the visualizations.
+The data was not to bad, so I had used Python/Jupyter to make it ideal for the Visualization.
+Data cleaning has been done using Jupyter Notebook as well as Tableau for creating visualizations.

-Visualization Tool
+Visualization Tool:

 Tableau has been used as my Data Visualization tool as it is easy to use as well as provides sophisticated graphs/tables/maps.
 It is also very secure + flexible.
 Tableau is mainly used for creating powerful visualizations.

 Target Audience: (Hosts and Users).
-Hosts- People putting up their place for rental purposes/profit.
-Users- People searching for places to rent/accommodation.
+Hosts- Individuals putting up their place for rental purposes/profit.
+Users- Individuals searching for places to rent/accommodation.

 My storyboard has been categorized into these 4 categories: